denzelrenner/LIFE4136-Group1-Rotation2/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;5.
 Select the `FASTA` option at the top of the page, and finally copy and paste the protein sequence into the `g10577_homologs.fasta` or `g46214_homologs.fasta` fasta files

 &nbsp;&nbsp;&nbsp;&nbsp;6.
 The consensus protein sequences for the reference, diploid and tetraploid protein sequences should also be added to the homolog files in fasta format.

+Note that the homolog in Arabidopsis thaliana did not make biological sense when investigated further through multiple sequence allignments and was not we suspect it was not that

 ## Domain identification
 Now we have found out the closest homologs for our proteins.
 We now want to verify the functional domains within our proteins.
 To this we followed these steps